bassam-motional/Reasonable-Crowd/README.md

 ## Tutorials
 To get acquainted with the data, we created `tutorials/tutorial.ipynb`.
 We highly recommend that you go through it to become familiar with the data.

+Note that to run the tutorial you need the following pip pkgs: geopandas, matplotlib, numpy, imageio and shapely.